 Will a Zero or Low Drop Shoe Prevent Running Injuries?

-No, a zero or low drop shoe will not prevent running injuries.
-In 2014, Vibram, a company that produces five-fingered barefoot running shoes, settled a class-action lawsuit of over $3 million due to a customer’s claim that Vibram was using deceptive marketing that couldn’t be proven by science, including strengthening a runner’s muscles in the lower legs and feet.
+Despite what some shoe companies claim, there is not strong evidence that a zero or low drop shoe can prevent running injuries.
+In 2014, Vibram, a company that produces five-fingered barefoot running shoes, settled a class-action lawsuit of over $3 million due to a customer’s claim that Vibram was using deceptive marketing claims that couldn’t be proven by science, including a claim that running in their shoes strengthened a runner’s muscles in the lower legs and feet.

-Because fancy running shoes are a recent thing whether barefoot shoes or even cushioned shoes and science hasn’t really confirmed what shoe is best overall, it’s better to focus on maintaining good form and taking care of yourself instead of relying on your shoes to prevent injuries.
+Fancy running shoes are a recent thing, whether barefoot or plushly cushioned.
+Science hasn’t really confirmed which shoe is best overall, so it’s better to focus on maintaining good form and taking care of yourself instead of relying on your shoes to prevent injuries.

 Shoes with different drops might encourage you to run better, but you’re going to have to actually make some gait, strike, cadence changes in order for any shoe to help you, barefoot or not.

-And not taking the time to transition properly to barefoot or 0 drop shoes will also impact your running and may even cause injuries like plantar fasciitis, Achilles tendinopathy, and stress fractures.
+And not taking the time to transition properly to barefoot or zero-drop shoes will also impact your running and may even cause injuries like plantar fasciitis, Achilles tendinopathy, and stress fractures.

-In the end, while barefoot running has become quite the movement and as a result many people have learned about heel-to-toe drop, you don’t necessarily need to rush out the door and purchase a pair of 0 drop shoes.
+In the end, while barefoot running has become quite the movement and as a result many people have learned about heel-to-toe drop, you don’t necessarily need to rush out the door and purchase a pair of zer0-drop shoes.

 Instead, as we hope that we’ve shown through this article, it’s worth considering how you run and what’s going to be best for you.
 Knowing your heel-to-toe drop will help you make good decisions in the future about your running shoes.